offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * `{bm} three-way comparison operator/(three-way comparison operator|3-way comparison operator|spaceship operator)/i` - Given two objects `a` and `b`, the three-way comparison operator determines if `a < b`, `a == b`, or `a > b`.

    The symbol for the operator is an equal-sign sandwiched between angle brackets: `a <=> b`.
 This operator is sometimes called the spaceship operator because it's said that the symbol for the operator looks like a spaceship.

+ * `{bm} smart pointer` - A class that wraps a pointer to a dynamically object.
+The class provides some level of automated pointer management / memory management through the use of move semantics, copy semantics, and RAII.

 `{bm-ignore} (classification)/i`
 `{bm-ignore} (structure)/i`